 Epoxy Coverage Calculator

 Please use this Epoxy Resin Calculator as a reference guide only for our table top and coating epoxy.
 We have calculated for loss due to mixing and project overflow.
-Our general epoxy coverage rule is 12 square feet per mixed gallon at 1/8 inch.
+Our general table top epoxy coverage rule is 12 square feet per mixed gallon at 1/8 inch.
 Each project is unique and some surfaces are more porous than others which may require additional epoxy.
 When in doubt, reach out.
 Ask Us Questions Here.
 If you are looking for coverage for our Pourable Plastic deep pour epoxy, please visit our Deep Pour Epoxy Calculator.

 How To Calculate Epoxy Resin Coverage

 Calculating how much epoxy you'll need for a project is based on volume.
 We get many questions asking how much epoxy is needed for a specific square foot project, but many neglect to consider thickness.
 Additionally, many neglect to consider whether a seal coat is necessary as well as the loss due to epoxy flowing over the sides/edges of the project.
 The coverage calculator above does our best to account for the loss due to these factors.